adamr7777/task_backend/README.md

 # Anagram Arranger

-Anagram Arranger is an application that processes a list of words from a .txt file, arranging anagrams on the same line in the output.
+Anagram Arranger is an application that processes a list of words from a .txt file, arranging anagrams on the same lines in the output.

 ## File Structure

 - **Frontend:** Collects the .txt file and sends it to the backend.
 - **Backend:** Receives the .txt file, processes it, and sends back the rearranged list.

+## How to Use

+1. Click the **Select File** button and choose a .txt file containing a list of words.
+2. Click the **Get it!** button to generate a new list where anagrams are grouped together on the same lines.
+3. Click the **Clear the Screen** button to clear the screen.

 ## Main Logic